 BOARD MEMBER APPLICATION AND POSITION DESCRIPTION

-Thank you for your interest in taking the first step towards becoming a member of the HSNMB Board of Directors.
+Thank you for your interest in taking the first step toward becoming a member of the HSNMB Board of Directors.
 Our board members are dedicated and passionate about the welfare of all animals in our North Myrtle Beach Community.

 Please take some time to review the information on these documents.
 They will help you to understand what being an HSNMB Board Member means.
 Our mission is critical to the animals and people that we serve.
 You may find after reviewing this material that being a Board Member just isn’t for you.
-Please don’t be disappointed – being a board member isn’t for everyone and there are still many other ways in which you can help us at HSNMB.
+Please don’t be disappointed – being a board member isn’t for everyone, and there are still many other ways in which you can help us at HSNMB.
 Give us a call – we’d love to discuss how we can work together.

-The mission of The Humane Society of North Myrtle Beach is to find loving and permanent homes for abandoned animals provide first-rate veterinary care through our experienced, local veterinarians; offer low-cost spay and neuter programs for dogs and cats; and reach out to children, teachers, and parents through the education of pet responsibility.
+The mission of The Humane Society of North Myrtle Beach is to find loving and permanent homes for abandoned animals, provide first-rate veterinary care through our experienced local veterinarians; offer low-cost spay and neuter programs for dogs and cats; and reach out to children, teachers, and parents through the education of pet responsibility.
 The heart of our organization is our dedication and professionalism.
 The Humane Society of North Myrtle Beach is a non-profit 501(c) organization.

 The Board of Directors of the Humane Society of North Myrtle Beach is a very important position to the success of our organization.
 Terms are for three years.

 Board Member Responsibilities